 That fact is even reflected in the name.
 Cologne is abbreviated from Colonia Claudia Ara Agrippinensium.

 There still are Roman leftovers strewn around the city, like the excellently preserved Praetorium and parts of the Roman city wall.

 Find something in Berlin that is older than 1,200 years, and we'll buy you a Kölsch.

 OK, we admit it, Berlin is pretty green.
 However, this is mostly because of the Cold War division of the city and the post-Berlin Wall transformation of barren strips into common land like the Mauerpark.

 In Cologne, they made former military grounds available to citizens way before.

 The old Prussian fortresses that surrounded Cologne were all turned into what is known today as Green Belt, or Grüngürtel, by 1925.

-Today, the citizens of Cologne enjoy almost 1,000 hectares of parkland that was formerly verboten military territory.
+Today, the residents of Cologne enjoy almost 1,000 hectares of parkland that was formerly verboten military territory.

 Berlin is all about creativity and art, but what's the use if it doesn't have the buyers and collectors?